David Satcher

-David Satcher, (born March 2, 1941) is an American physician, and public health administrator.
-He was a four-star admiral in the United States Public Health Service Commissioned Corps and served as the 10th Assistant Secretary for Health, and the 16th Surgeon General of the United States.
+David Satcher (born March 2, 1941) is an American physician, and public health administrator.
+He was a four-star admiral in the United States Public Health Service Commissioned Corps and served as the 11th Assistant Secretary for Health, and the 16th Surgeon General of the United States.

 Biography

 Early years

 Satcher was born in Anniston, Alabama.
 At the age of two, he contracted whooping cough.
 A Black doctor, Dr. Jackson, came to his parents' farm, and told his parents he didn't expect David to live, but nonetheless spent the day with him and told his parents how to give him the best chance he could.
 Satcher said that he grew up hearing that story, and that inspired him to be a doctor.
 While in college, Satcher was active in the Civil Rights Movement and was arrested on multiple occasions.

 Satcher graduated from Morehouse College in Atlanta in 1963 and was elected to Phi Beta Kappa.
 He received his MD and a PhD in cell biology from Case Western Reserve University in 1970 with election to the Alpha Omega Alpha honor society.
-He completed his residency and fellowship training at the Strong Memorial Hospital, the University of Rochester, the UCLA School of Medicine, and Martin Luther King Jr.-Harbor Hospital.
+He completed his residency and fellowship training at the Strong Memorial Hospital, University of Rochester, the UCLA School of Medicine, and Martin Luther King Jr.-Harbor Hospital.
 He is a fellow of the American Academy of Family Physicians, the American College of Preventive Medicine, and the American College of Physicians, and is board certified in preventive medicine.
 Satcher pledged Omega Psi Phi fraternity and is an initiate of the Psi chapter of Morehouse College.